-15% (379) of incidents responded to during Q3 were about incidents affecting organisations, compared with 53% (747) in Q2.
-Phishing and Credential harvesting continues to be the largest category of incident reported to us by organisations - accounting for 70% of reports by organisations.
+15% (315) of incidents responded to during Q3 specified that they were about incidents affecting organisations, compared with 18% (246) in Q2 2021.

+Phishing and credential harvesting continues to be the largest category of incidents reported to us by organisations, accounting for 66% during Q3 2021.